Trump says he will order that the U.S. pay only the price other nations do for some drugs

 Under the planned order, the federal government would tie what it pays pharmaceutical companies for those drugs to the price paid by a group of other, economically advanced countries.

 It was a rule that Mr. Trump tried to adopt during his first term, but could never get through.
-He signed a similar executive order in the final weeks of his presidency, but a court order later blocked the rule from going into effect under the Biden administration.
+He signed a similar executive order in the final weeks of his presidency, but a court order later blocked the rule from going into effect citing procedural issues during rulemaking, and under the Biden administration later declined to pursue it.

 The pharmaceutical industry argued that Mr. Trump's 2020 attempt would give foreign governments the "upper hand" in deciding the value of medicines in the U.S..
 The industry has long argued that forcing lower prices will hurt profits, and ultimately affect innovation and its efforts to develop new medicines.